hashicorp/vagrant/website/docs/source/v2/provisioning/ansible_local.html.md

 This page only documents the specific parts of the `ansible_local` provisioner.
 General Ansible concepts like Playbook or Inventory are shortly explained in the [introduction to Ansible and Vagrant](/v2/provisioning/ansible_intro.html).

 The Ansible Local provisioner requires that all the Ansible Playbook files are available on the guest machine, at the location referred by the `provisioning_path` option.
-Usually these files are initially present on the host machine (as part of your Vagrant projet), and it is quite easy to share them with a Vagrant [Synced Folder](/v2/synced-folders/index.html).
+Usually these files are initially present on the host machine (as part of your Vagrant project), and it is quite easy to share them with a Vagrant [Synced Folder](/v2/synced-folders/index.html).

 ### Simplest Configuration